oplS17projects/Simple-Task-Manager/README.md

 At completion we will be able to display a schedule and add/remove tasks from it.
 We will also be able to filter based on tags or task types and set priorities for tasks.

 This program will store and display user inputted data.
-We can show it working by adding, removing or modifying data through the program.
+We can show it working but adding, removing or modifying data through the program.
 <!--
 Explain exactly what you'll have at the end.
 What will it be able to do at the live demo?